cranesuciter/devops-module-lov/README.md

 Node Project that setup a Express REST API</br>
 We can create new cats and query them with this api</br>
-[database.ts](MyProj-Backend/src/database.ts) Is where the mongo connection and schemas are declared
+[database.ts](MyProj-Backend/src/database/database.ts) Is where the mongo connection and schemas are declared, and the **environement variables are used**.

 ## Continuous deployment and integration